-Blue-gray tanagers are, on average, 6 inches (15 centimeters) long and weigh an ounce (28 grams).
-Adults are not sexually dimorphic and have pale gray underparts, head and throat.
+Blue-gray tanager adults are not sexually dimorphic, meaning males and females look the same.
+They have pale gray underparts, heads and throats.
 The pale gray becomes bluer on the flanks.
 The back is a darker blue-gray, and the rump and tail are brighter blue.
 The wings are bright sky-blue, which is darker on the primary coverts and shoulders.
 The young appear much duller and grayer overall.

 Both species are on average 6 inches (15 centimeters) long and weigh about an ounce (28 grams).